magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_dhamma-goes-westward.md

 They kill ducks, chickens and cows and offer them to their gods, thinking that will be pleasing to them.
 This is wrong understanding.
-They think they are making merits, but it’s the exact opposite: they are actually making a lot of bad Someone who really looks into this won’t think like that.
+They think they are making merits, but it’s the exact opposite: they are actually making a lot of bad kamma.
+Someone who really looks into this won’t think like that.
 But have you noticed?
 I’m afraid people in Thailand are becoming like that.
 They’re not applying real investigation.

-: Is that
+*Q*: Is that *vīmaṃsā*?

-: It means understanding cause and result.
+*A*: It means understanding cause and result.

-: Then the teachings talk about aspiration; exertion; and mind; together with these are the four ‘bases for accomplishment’.
+*Q*: Then the teachings talk about *chanda,* aspiration; *viriya,* exertion; and *citta,* mind; together with *vimamsā* these are the four *iddhipādā,* ‘bases for accomplishment’.

-: When there’s satisfaction, is it with something that is correct?
-Is exertion correct? has to be present with these other factors.
+*A*: When there’s satisfaction, is it with something that is correct?
+Is exertion correct? *Vīmaṃsā* has to be present with these other factors.

-: Are and different?
+*Q*: Are *citta* and *vīmaṃsā* different?

-: is investigation.
+*A*: *Vīmaṃsā* is investigation.
 It means skilfulness or wisdom.
 It is a factor of the mind.
-You can say that is mind, is mind, is mind, is mind.
+You can say that *chanda* is mind, *viriya* is mind, *citta* is mind, *vīmaṃsā* is mind.
 They are all aspects of mind, they all can be summarized as ‘mind’, but here they are distinguished for the purpose of pointing out these different factors of the mind.
 If there is satisfaction, we may not know if it is right or wrong.
 If there is exertion, we don’t know if it’s right or wrong.
 Is what we call mind the real mind?
-There has to be to discern these things.
+There has to be *vīmaṃsā* to discern these things.
 When we investigate the other factors with wise discernment, our practice gradually comes to be correct and we can understand the Dhamma.

 But Dhamma doesn’t bring much benefit if we don’t practise meditation.
 We won’t really know what it is all about.
 These factors are always